Shore Dive Nelson Bay

 Best Dive Time: High Tide

-This is one of our favourite macro critter diving sites.
-Cruising down the sloping seagrass and soft coral beds we come to the pipeline, which is held in place by coral and sponge encrusted blocks.
-Here we are on the hunt for estuary and white’s seahorses, ghostpipefish and of course nudibranchs, including polycera capensis or “The Punk” as they’re commonly named, is a favourite for most photographers due to their contrasting black & white striped mantle, which is complimented by their bright yellow appendages.
-The Pipeline is also a haven for cephalopods, with regular sightings of cuttlefish, blue ringed octopus and the tiny polka dot octopus.
+This is one of our favourite macro critter diving sites; especially for NIGHT Divers.
+Cruising across the sloping seagrass and soft coral beds we come to the pipe, which lies in between several coral & sponge encrusted mooring blocks.
+Here we are more likely to encounter the White’s seahorses, Ornate ghost pipefish and of course many nudibranchs.
+Polycera capensis or “The Punk” as they’re commonly named, is a favourite for most photographers due to their contrasting black & white striped mantle, which is complimented by their bright yellow appendages.
+The Pipeline is also a haven for numerous cephalopods, with regular sightings of cuttlefish, blue-lined octopus & the inconspicuous Pyjama squid.

 Additional Marine Life – Wobbegong Sharks, Moray Eels, Cowries, Decorator crabs, Cowfish/Turretfish

-Descending along the sandy beach slope we come to the small jetty, which is only a few metres deep but bursting with fish life and provides fabulous wide-angle photo opportunities, especially on sunny days with perfect natural lighting.
-The pier’s supports are covered with sponges and algaes where nudibranchs, shrimps and crabs like to hang out too.
-A short way from the jetty lies a sunken naval patrol boat and the wreckage of a barge, both are ideal for sightings of tropical fish, including a schools of pineapple fish, wrasse and pomfreds/bullseyes.
-Between the wreckage & the pier are fields of soft coral plumes, with yellow gorgonian fans where seahorses and pipefish whilst a cruise over the sandy bed is likely to turn up sting rays and the occasional shark.
+Descending in a westerly direction along the sandy beach slopes & beds of ribbon weed, we come to the Little Beach Boathouse jetty, which is only a 3-5m deep but bursting with fish life & provides fabulous wide-angle photo opportunities, especially on sunny days with perfect natural lighting.
+The pier’s pylons are covered with sponges & algaes where nudibranchs, shrimp & crabs like to hang out too.
+A short ~100m westerly swim from the jetty in approx 10-12m lies the sunken wreckage of a barge, ideal for sightings of tropical fish, including pineapple fish, wrasse and pomfreds/bullseyes.
+Between the wreckage & the pier are fields of soft coral plumes, with yellow gorgonian fans where seahorses & cowries are often found.
+When cruising over the sand beds sting rays and cuttlefish are your most likely encounter.

 Additional Marine Life – Anglerfish, Rough Flutemouth, Eastern Blue grouper, Ghostpipefish, Pygmy leatherjacket, Moray eels, Wobbegong & Blind Sharks, schools of Striped Catfish

-Rocky ledges covered in sponges creates a habitat for amazing diversity of species make Halifax one of the most popular sites to dive in Nelson Bay.
-The “Twin Bommies” (20m) offers a colourful carpet of sponges, gorgonians and ascidians covers the seabed and provide camouflage for a wide variety of creatures from yellow & black stripeys to nudibranchs, flatworms, & makes for a great place to hover & wait for the pelagic passer-bys.
+Rocky ledges covered in sponges creates a habitat for amazing diversity of species making Halifax one of the most popular deeper/advanced sites to dive in Nelson Bay.
+The “Twin Bommies” (20m) offers a colourful carpet of sponges, gorgonians & ascidians.
+The bommies provide safety & protection for a wide variety of creatures from yellow & black stripeys to nudibranchs, flatworms, & makes for a great place to hover & wait for the pelagic passer-bys.
 Spot mating red-gilled nembrothas & discover large dorids carousing between the sponges.
 There are plenty of other oddly shaped bottom dwellers along with many species of reef fish including butterfly fish, emperors and rabbitfish.

-Additional Marine Life – Moray Eels, Maori Cod,
+Additional Marine Life – Wobbegongs, Kingfish, Silver Drummers, Moray Eels, Maori Cod, Eastern Wirrah, Blind Sharks

-Best Dived – Slack High Tide, but drift diving also possible
+Best Dived – incoming drift diving to High Tide

-Marine Life – pygmy leatherjackets, pipefish, squid, octopus, anemones
+Marine Life – blind sharks, pygmy leatherjackets, pipefish, squid, octopus, swimming anemones

-Feet First Dive also run weekly boat diving trips to nearby Broughton Island, a haven for grey nurse sharks whilst Cabbage Tree Island is home to our endemic nudibranch Nembrotha rosannulata “The Donut Nembrotha”, as well as a home to the threatened Gould’s Petrel.
+Feet First Dive also run boat diving trips to nearby Broughton Island, a haven for our endangered Grey Nurse Sharks.
+Cabbage Tree Island boasts some interesting wreckage & is home to our endemic nudibranch Nembrotha rosannulata “The Donut Nembrotha”, as well as a home to the threatened Gould’s Petrel.
 Whilst nearby wrecks of the S.S.Oakland & S.S.Macleay entice the lovers of rust.